 sunshine.
 He didn't melt, despite our delay due to usual city

-famous "Promos".
-He knows the town as he's coming
+"Promos".
+He knows the town as he's coming twice a

-twice a year to visit his cousin here.
-Tonight, about midnight
+year to visit his cousin here.
+Tonight, about midnight he will

-he will be playing on the festival's main stage, with the
+be playing on the festival's main stage, with the saxophone

-whom i share for about ten years now the Supertramp universe.
+i share for about ten years now the Supertramp universe.
+On

-On tour we play the big hits like 'Dreamer', 'Give a Little
+tour we play the big hits like 'Dreamer', 'Give a Little Bit',

-Bit', 'The Logical Song', 'Goodbye Stranger' and 'Breakfast
+'The Logical Song', 'Goodbye Stranger' and 'Breakfast in America'.

 The band features vocalist/keyboardist Gary Hopkins,